Zaidux/zexus-language-design/ZEXUS_SPECIFICATION_v1.md

 use { doSomething } from "./utils.zx"
 doSomething()

+---

-* 4. Error Handling
+4. Error Handling

 Zexus uses a try/catch mechanism for robust error handling.
-The throw keyword is used to trigger custom errors. entity MyError { message: text }
+Use throw to trigger custom errors.

+entity MyError { message: text }

 try: